The Hellfire Caves are somewhere the hubby and I have wanted to review for a while so when it popped up on Groupon I decided to buy tickets.

 Walking through the caves there are various signs telling you about the caves and some of the people who visited or built them.
 There are several mannequins dotted around, most of which have seen better days; and those days were a long time ago.
 There are also some weird looking faces carved into the walls.
 The walls are made of chalk which isn’t exactly a stable of material.
 To shore it up, it looks like they’ve put some mesh up and sprayed it with concrete.
 Obviously it’s better than the ceiling falling in on visitors, but it does take something away from the caves.

-There is section that tells you about the reported ghosts that people have seen in the caves; there was even an episode of Most Haunted recorded there.
-At Halloween they hold special over night sessions with Ghost hunters if you’re interested.
+There is section that tells you about the reported ghosts that people have seen in the caves.
+An episode of Most Haunted was recorded at the Hellfire Caves.
+Special over- night sessions are held at Halloween if you’re interested.

 The Banqueting Hall is kind of cool and apparently that that’s where a lot of the parties took place.
 They even had “monks cells” where the gentlemen retired to have some “privacy”.